Volvo XC40 Recharge P8 electric review

 Volvo’s range of plug-in hybrids is among the most extensive of any manufacturer – you can buy an electrified version of every model on sale, and in some cases there’s more than one to choose from.
 But what if you want a pure-electric Volvo?

+The good news is that if the XC40 is anything to go by, Volvo certainly knows how to make an electric car work well.
 Performance, in fact, is nothing short of astonishing.
 This is a compact family car with 402bhp and the ability to go from 0-62mph in just 4.9 seconds.
 That shove is available instantly, too – just put your foot down and the XC40 takes off.

 Grip is good thanks to the car’s dual-motor, all-wheel-drive setup (a more affordable, single-motor model will be available later) – and while it’s not as sharp to drive as a Jaguar I-Pace or Polestar 2, there’s still fun to be had.
 The XC40 P8 does without the R-Design’s stiffer suspension, so it’s comfortable as well.